dileepdail/Struts2-Project/README.md

     * Enter name.
 Eg. Struts2
     * Add JARS from dwonload folder from Struts website.
 Can select all
     * Apply and close all
+7. Link this new library in default lib folder
+    * Click right click on project
+    * Select properties
+    * Select Deployment Assembly
+    * Click Add on the right
+    * Select Java Build Path Entries
+    * Select the library i.e. Struts2
+    * Finish